Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 Throughput = Total data/Total time = 1.39 GB/4.112s = 338 MB/s

 3. It is estimated that in 2012, all the data in the American Library of Congress amounted to 15 TB.
-Running the application on CPU for the American Library of Congress would take 12.3 hours (15TB/338MB/s) based on the above throughput.
+Based on the above numbers, we can estimate that run processing the entire American Library of Congress on the host CPU would take about 12.3 hours (15TB / 338MB/s).

 ## Profiling the Application